OfekAshkenazi/Getflix/README.md

 - Zustand (for mini store)

 ## Styling
-- Tailwindcss
+- Tailwindcss -

-This is my first time useing it and it is very nice freamwork for easy styling your app. its work good with the extension
+This is my first time using it and it is very nice framework for easy styling your app. its work good with the extension

 ## Getting Started